CloudCompare/CloudComPy/doc/UseMacOSCondaBinary.md

 **This binary works only on macOS Apple arm architecture (not on Intel processors), on recent macOS versions, not anywhere else!**

 **Built and tested on macOS VENTURA 13.4.1.
-Please post issues on CloudComPy [GitLab](https://gitlab.com/openfields1/CloudComPy/-/issues) in case of problem**
+Please post issues on CloudComPy [GitHub](https://github.com/CloudCompare/CloudComPy/issues) or [GitLab](https://gitlab.com/openfields1/CloudComPy/-/issues) in case of problem**

 The macOS binary provides **CloudCompare** and **CloudCompy** (same as binaries for Windows and Linux).